Living in Oslo

 Oslo - some facts and figures

-Oslo is home to almost 600 000 inhabitants, and over 10 % of the entire population of Norway.
+Oslo is home to more than 600 000 inhabitants, and over 10 % of the entire population of Norway.
 Among Oslo’s 60 000 students, almost 75 % come from outside Oslo.

 Although Norwegian is the official language in Norway, most of the inhabitants in Oslo are both happy and able to communicate with newcomers in English – many even speak a third language, such as French, German or Spanish.